temporalio/documentation/docs/go/search-apis.md

 ## Removing search attributes

-There is no support for removing a field.
+**There is no support for removing a field.**

-But, to achieve a similar effect, set the field to some placeholder value.
+However, to achieve a similar effect, set the field to some placeholder value.
 For example, you could set `CustomKeywordField` to `impossibleVal`.
 Then searching `CustomKeywordField != 'impossibleVal'` will match Workflows with `CustomKeywordField` not equal to `impossibleVal`, which includes Workflows without the `CustomKeywordField` set.

 ## Retrieving search attributes

-Use `workflow.GetInfo` to get a specific search attribute:
+Use the `SearchAttributes` property of `workflow.GetInfo` to get a specific search attribute:

 ```go
 // Get search attributes that were provided when workflow was started.